alislinux/alis-skel/README.md

-# uve-skel
+# alis-skel
-Settings for Univalent
+Settings for AlisLGX